 Until a few years ago, mercury-based light sources, in spite of their many flaws, were the best choice for scientists.
-They provided the brightest light, at wavelengths needed to excite fluorescent probes in biological samples.
-However, new high-power light emitting diodes (LEDs) generate sufficient intensity to provide a useful illumination source for a wide spectrum of applications in fluorescence microscopy.
+They provided the brightest light at wavelengths needed to excite fluorescent probes in biological samples.
+However, new high-power light emitting diodes (LEDs) generate sufficient intensity to provide useful illumination for a wide spectrum of applications in fluorescence microscopy.
+Note that for the purposes of this paper all LED-based solid state devices will be termed 'LEDs', however there are several different types of solid state light sources that employ enhanced LED technology and these have various commercial names.
 The wider bandwidth featured by LEDs is more useful for exciting a variety of fluorescent probes.
 In addition, compared with the excessive heat and continuous spectrum emitted by arc lamps, LEDs are cooler, smaller, and provide a far more convenient mechanism to cycle the source on and off, as well as to rapidly select specific wavelengths.
-Currently available high-performance LEDs are sufficiently bright to function individually as a highly effective source of monochromatic light having low spatial coherence for observations in fluorescence epi-illumination or polychromatic light in transmitted microscopy.
-In other words, LED light sources provide a better light source for the kinds of experiments researchers want to do.
-For live cell experiments, LEDs are gentler, less toxic to the specimen.
-For experiments involving imaging over time, LEDs are capable of switching wavelengths of light within microseconds, something mercury-based light sources cannot do.
-Below is a table from Lumencor that shows the relative power of an LED light source as compared to mercury and xenon.
+Currently available highperformance LEDs are sufficiently bright to function individually as a highly effective source of monochromatic light having low spatial coherence for observations in fluorescence epi-illumination or polychromatic light in transmitted microscopy.
+In other words, LED light sources provide a better light source for the kinds of experiments modern scientists do.
+For live cell experiments, LEDs are gentler and less toxic to the specimen.
+For experiments involving imaging over time, LEDs are capable of switching wavelengths within microseconds, something mercury-based light sources cannot do.